Some of our services have changed. Please see our services page for more details

 Guidance

-The 2021 CBI ‘Keep mental health front of mind’ report (PDF) includes key takeaway tips to consider when developing your mental health policies.
+The 2021 CBI report ‘Keep mental health front of mind’ (PDF) (external site) includes key takeaway tips to consider when developing your mental health policies.

-Mind's report on mentally healthy workplace (PDF) can also help you to plan your policy.
+Mind's report on mentally healthy workplaces (PDF) (external site) can also help you to plan your policy.

-Acas has also produced a framework for positive mental health at work.
+Acas has also produced a framework for positive mental health at work (external site).

-The third report in Deloitte’s series on employee mental health reviews the effects of the Covid-19 pandemic on the mental health of employees and on the cost to employers (PDF).
+The third report in Deloitte’s series on employee mental health reviews the effects of the Covid-19 pandemic on the mental health of employees and on the cost to employers (external site).

-You can find more information on how to plan for this in the Mental Health at Work Commitment.
+You can find more information on how to plan for this in the Mental Health at Work Commitment (external site)

 "There needs to be a culture of valuing employees that is expressed from the very top of organisations - evident through the actions of senior leaders, rather than as a formality expressed in formal written communications (newsletters etc).
 Actions speak louder than words"